Kitty Pryde: Professor W's X-Men

-In the native universe of the Exiles member Nocturne, Kitty is a senior member of the X-Men led by Nightcrawler.
-She is a teacher and TJ refers to her as "Aunt Kate".
-During a fight with Apocalypse Kitty gets exposed to a machine that reverts her to a younger stage of her life when she had only been with the X-Men a few weeks.
+In the native universe of Exiles member Nocturne, Kitty is a senior member of the X-Men led by Nightcrawler.
+She is a teacher and Nocturne refers to her as "Aunt Kate".
+During a fight with Apocalypse, Kitty is exposed to a machine that reverts her to a younger stage of her life when she had only been with the X-Men a few weeks.
 Nocturne helps Kitty fit into the school and becomes her best friend.
 She also proves useful in the fight against the Brotherhood led by Cyclops.

-Ruins

-Imprisoned alongside other mutants at a prison camp in Texas by President X, Kitty attempted to use her phasing powers to escape, only to get stuck halfway through her cell door, losing three feet of intestines in the process.

 Secret Wars (2015)

-During the Secret Wars storyline, a version of Kitty named Kitten resides in the wuxia-inspired K'un-L'un region of Battleworld.
+During the Secret Wars storyline, a version of Kitty named Kitten resides on Battleworld.
 In this reality, Kitten is a martial artist who joins Callisto's band of outcasts after being expelled from her school for attempting a forbidden technique, a side effect of which left her intangible.
 Kitten and her fellow outcasts became pupils of Shang-Chi, the exiled son of Emperor Zheng Zu.
-Dubbing their new school The Lowest Caste, Shang-Chi represents the group as their master for the tournament deciding the next Emperor of K'un-L'un, hoping to usurp his father's tyrannical rule.
-Kitten accompanies Shang-Chi for each of his fights in the Thirteen Chambers.
-During his final fight with Zu, Shang-Chi uses Kitten's technique of intangibility, which leads to his eventual victory and replaces his father as the new Emperor of K'un-L'un.

 Spider-Gwen

 On Earth-65, Kitty is an agent of S.H.I.E.L.D.'s Black Ops department, where she works closely with Wolverine to keep him in check and to help him fight his immortal curse.
 Like the Age of Apocalypse version, she also wields artificial claws on her wrists.
-It's revealed that she works with Logan out of guilt, as Stryker forced her to use her powers to subject Logan to the Weapon X experiment.
+Kitty works with Logan out of guilt, as Stryker forced her to use her powers to subject Logan to the Weapon X experiment.